 Table 4: Pharmacokinetics of Bupropion and Metabolites

-in Patients With Severe Hepatic Cirrhosis: Ratio Relative to Healthy Matched
+in Patients with Severe Hepatic Cirrhosis: Ratio Relative to Healthy Matched Controls

 Smokers: The effects of cigarette smoking on the pharmacokinetics of bupropion were studied in 34 healthy male and female volunteers; 17 were chronic cigarette smokers and 17 were nonsmokers.
 Following oral administration of a single 150-mg dose of ZYBAN, there were no statistically significant differences in Cmax, half-life, Tmax, AUC, or clearance of bupropion or its major metabolites between smokers and nonsmokers.

 In a trial comparing the treatment combination of ZYBAN and NTS versus ZYBAN alone, no statistically significant differences were observed between the 2 treatment groups of combination ZYBAN and NTS (n = 197) and ZYBAN alone (n = 193) in the plasma concentrations of bupropion or its active metabolites at Weeks 3 and 6.